 Different laws and regulations impose requirements to reduce climate and environmental impact, including restrictions on noise levels and greenhouse gas emissions.
 All laws and regulations in the field of the environment and the climate are handled by SAS' management system which, as regards the environment, is ISO 14001:2015 certified.
 SAS conducts annual reporting in EU ETS, CH ETS, UK ETS, and in CORSIA.
-To ensure SAS' compliance with national and Financial Instruments

-Dividends, disposition of earnings and outlook Corporate Governance Report Board of Directors Group management international rules and legislation, sustainability improvements are continuously being made.
+To ensure SAS' compliance with national and international rules and legislation, sustainability improvements are continuously being made.
 SAS measures its' eco-efficiency by measuring total and relative carbon emissions.
-The long-term emission reduction is driven by renewal of the aircraft fleet, ongoing efficiency efforts and increased blend-in of sustainable aviation fuels.
+The long-term emission reduction is driven by renewal of the aircraft fleet. ongoing efficiency efforts and increased blend-in of sustainable aviation fuels.